Representing Disability in English and Greek Legal Discourse

 2.2 The social/affirmation model

 The social model sees disability as a social phenomenon rather than a medical one.
-The social model emerged in the 1980s, followed by the affirmation model.
+The social model emerged in the 1980s, and was followed by the affirmation model.
 In enhancing the affirmative model, Cameron (2013) explains that “it also establishes their rights [of the disabled] to enjoy being who they are as people with impairments rather than regarding impairment as a cloud overshadowing their existence” (2013:28) and focuses on their activity as social actors, thus in the frame of a comprehensive relationship.

 The affirmation model (Swain and French 2000) caters for actual inclusion in society: the beginning was marked with the social model which gave the disabled persons voice and occupied a space for them in the public arena: now this space is about to be filled and understood in terms of integration and interconnection, through an ‘affirmation’ of disability as an aspect of normalcy (Thomas 2004).